hemiao96/zxy.github.io-/_pages/cv.md

 Funding
 ======
-* Heilongjiang province philosophy social science plan（Discussion on the practice demonstration and future development model of forest health care based on the integration of scientific research, industry and ecology ）
+* Heilongjiang province philosophy social science plan (Discussion on the practice demonstration and future development model of forest health care based on the integration of scientific research, industry and ecology)
 * Heilongjiang Provincial Finance Bureau (Harbin)
 * 2020 to 2023|Grant
 * Part of GRANT_NUMBER: 20JYD220